 07 of 07

 This pattern was made by Anchor Hocking from 1960 until 1962.
-It features a decaled floral design on milk white glass.
+It features a decaled floral design on the milk-white glass.

 Like Meadow Green shown above, which was introduced later in the 1960s, this pattern included both dinnerware and ovenware pieces.
 The dinnerware line included tumblers and snack sets among the other more common items like plates and cup and saucer sets.